szmarczak/http2-wrapper/README.md

 [![install size](https://packagephobia.now.sh/badge?p=http2-wrapper)](https://packagephobia.now.sh/result?p=http2-wrapper)

 This package was created to support HTTP2 without the need to rewrite your code.<br>
 I recommend adapting to the [`http2`](https://nodejs.org/api/http2.html) module if possible - it's much simpler to use and has many cool features!
+Well, it doesn't have agents yet...

 **Tip**: `http2-wrapper` is very useful when you rely on other modules that use the HTTP1 API and you want to support HTTP2.